-The proposed Project will provide shelter and services for up to 224 homeless individuals.
-The scope of work will include one hundred fifteen (115) 8'x8' Pallet Shelters, 109 with double beds and 6 with single beds to comply with the Americans with Disabilities Act (ADA), three (3) 7'x28' Hygiene Mobile Units, five (5) 8'x14' administrative palette offices, one (1) 8'x20' laundry station with external sink; two (2) 8'x8' Pallet Shelters for security stations and one (1) 8'x14' Pallet unit for food storage and refrigeration.
+The proposed Project will provide shelter and services for up to 93 homeless individuals.
+The scope of work will include forty-eight (48) 8'x8' Pallet Shelters, 45 with double beds and 3 with single beds to comply with the Americans with Disabilities Act (ADA), two (2) 7'x28' Hygiene Mobile Units, two (2) 8'x14' administrative palette offices, one (1) 8'x20' laundry station with external sinks; one (1) 8'x8' Pallet Shelter for security and one (1) 8'x14' Pallet unit for food storage.
 The site will also accommodate seating, an eating area with picnic tables, fencing, umbrellas for shade and drinking fountains.

 The proposed Project would continue to expand the use of pallet shelters as habitable structures.
 Pallet shelters are small, white rectangular structures constructed with a fiberglass material and an aluminum frame.
 These shelters come in two sizes: a (8'x8') 64-square-foot and a (8'x14') 112-square-foot model.
 These can be set up with little to no tools in under an hour.
-They come with a fold-up bed, windows, a ventilation system, and a front door that locks.
-They are an "Ikea approach to shelter," as the shelter comes in pieces that are assembled on site (see Attachment 3).
+They come with a fold-up bed, windows, a ventilation system, air conditioning and heating, shelving, lighting, fire safety, and a front door that locks.
+They are an "Ikea approach to shelter," as the shelter comes in pieces that are assembled on site.